-The Maricopa Association of Governments develops human services transportation coordination plans so that older adults, people with disabilities and people with low incomes may move through the region more easily.
+The Maricopa Association of Governments (MAG) develops human services transportation coordination plans to address concerns of older adults, people with disabilities and people with low incomes throughout the region.
+The purpose of the Transportation Ambassador Program (TAP) is to create a network of community resources regarding human services transportation in the region.
 Public participation is encouraged to identify gaps in service and the potential for innovative new partnerships.
-Training about how to access different transportation programs is also available upon request.

 CALL TODAY!
 (602) 254-6300.